billdozr/hs-task/README.md

 For IDE/editor integration, the Eclipse sample plugin can be located [here](https://github.com/billdozr/com.alenribic.atodo).

-**Note that the project is still in its infancy as it is missing some core parts such as the persistance mechanisam that will store the in-code task changes.
+**Note that the project is still in its infancy as it is missing some core parts such as the persistence mechanism that will store the in-code task changes.**

-Comments, issue reports, patches and feedback are more than welcome!**
+**Comments, issue reports, patches and feedback are more than welcome!**

 usage:
 =============================